 3. Test Extensively

-A scenario you want to avoid at all costs is one where you put in the work to design your mobile website but then still experience the consequences of having one that's poorly-designed.
+A scenario you want to avoid at all costs is one where you put in the work to design your mobile website but then still experience the consequences of having one that's poorly designed.

-Most of the time, situations like these arise as a result of business owners not thoroughly testing their mobile website.
+Most of the time, situations like these arise as a result of business owners not thoroughly testing their mobile websites.
 This means that you should navigate through your entire site on multiple different devices and even utilize different types of connections to do so.

 For example, you may assume that your site runs fine since you're able to load everything seamlessly while connected to your Wi-Fi network.
 But, if your network is particularly fast, the average user may not have the same experience.